CartoDB/cartodb/README.md

 **`http://<mysubdomain>.localhost.lan:3000`**
 in your browser and login with the password specified above.

+# How do I upgrade CartoDB? #

+There's no standard procedure to migrate from one version to another of the rails application, so version specific procedures are documented in the NEWS.md file.

+For upgrade of Windshaft-CartoDB and CartoDB-SQL-API see the relative documentation.

 # Handy tasks #

 For a full list of CartoDB utility tests: